The turnaround Twins are closing in on a postseason clinch | FOX Sports

 They have more than just a chance.

-After finishing 59-103 in 2016, the worst record in the major leagues, the Twins (82-74) completed a four-game weekend sweep in Detroit to push their lead for the second AL wild card spot to 4+ games ahead of the Los Angeles Angels.
-The Twins had Monday off, while the Angels were in Chicago to play the White Sox at night.
-They could clinch their first postseason berth since 2010 in just a couple of days.
+After finishing 59-103 in 2016, the worst record in the major leagues, the Twins (82-74) completed a four-game weekend sweep in Detroit to expand their lead over the Los Angeles Angels for the second AL wild card.
+The Twins had Monday off, while the Angels lost to the Chicago White Sox and fell five games behind Minnesota with six to play.

-The Twins are the 13th team in major league history, and the first since the 2009 Seattle Mariners, to go from 100-plus losses to a winning record.
+The Twins can clinch their first postseason berth since 2010 with a win and an Angels loss Tuesday night.
+Minnesota is the 13th team in major league history, and first since the 2009 Seattle Mariners, to go from 100-plus losses to a winning record the following season.

 ”We tried to put last year behind us as best we could,” Molitor said. ”I think guys tried to learn from it.
 I think some guys might have used that as a motivation.
 But more than anything, it was tremendous learning experience, even though it was tough to endure at the time.”